pedalv/.NetApp/WebService/README.md

 - In computing and systems design is one in which each of its components has, or makes use of, little or no knowledge of the definitions of other separate components.
 - Subareas include the coupling of classes, interfaces, data, and services.
 - reference, time, format, and platform
-- is transactions, queues provided by messag-oriented middleware (MOM), and interoperability standards
+- is transactions, queues provided by messag-oriented middleware (or MOM), and interoperability standards
 - Loose coupling is the opposite of tight coupling.

-## Message-oriented middleware (MOM)
+## Message-oriented middleware (or MOM)
 - (+) Store (buffer), router, or transform messages, adding and administrativ interface (monitor and tune performance)

 ## Coupling